electrickery/InfidelRunningStat/README.md

  * upper button - start count
  * lower button - stop count
  * both buttons - reset statistic data

+The lower right character position is used to indicate running status with alternating '-' and '|' characters.
+If the counting is stopped, a space is printed.

 Output of the Serial console looks like this: